opentelekomcloud/docs/obs/user-guide/why-are-fragments-generated.md

 Fragments are generated when multipart upload tasks fail.
 Such failures generally occur in the following scenarios:

--   The network is in poor condition, and the connection to the OBS server is interrupted frequently.
+-   The network is in poor conditions, and the connection to the OBS server is interrupted frequently.
 -   The upload task is manually suspended.
 -   The device is faulty.
 -   The device is powered off suddenly.